amaarora/amaarora.github.io/_posts/2021-01-11-efficientdet.md

 But, code comes later.
 First, let's understand the novel contributions of the **EfficientDet** paper.

+## Structure
+The blog post is structured in the following way:

+1. TOC
+{:toc}

+First, we take a step back and understand multi-scale feature fusion before the introduction of Feature Pyramid Networks.
+Next, understand the key advancements introduced by FPNs.
+Next, we look at the various adaptations of FPN such as PANet, NAS-FPN and finally look into BiFPN that was introduced in the EfficientDet paper.

+Having looked at BiFPN in great detail, we then finally look into the EfficientDet Architecture and understand how the authors used `BiFPN + Compound Scaling` to get SOTA results.

 ## Prerequisites
 I assume that the reader has some knowledge about Object Detection.
 If you are completely new to the field or simply want to apply EfficientDet to a object detection problem, there are plenty examples on [Kaggle](https://www.kaggle.com/ar2017/efficientdet-train-mixup-cutmix-stratifiedk-fold) that show how to use EfficientDets.
 This post is more meant for those who want to understand what's inside an EfficientDet.